Dev-Ritchie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a script that prints the number of directories jn $PATH
+create a script that is used to list environment variables